Important COVID-19 Travel

 To contact the emergency services call Royal Brunei Police Force 993, Ambulance 991, Fire 995 or Search and Rescue 998.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
-In Brunei the consular contact number is +673 2222231 option 4.
+In Brunei the consular contact number is +673 2222231 (select the consular option).